Warning: Excessive Schmoopiness

 On the chequered tiled floor of their bathroom, Jeff and Annie sit with their backs propped against the bathtub.

-Six tests lined neatly in front of them – two lines, blue lines, pink lines, plus signs and one smiley face – but Jeff can't stop staring at the one that reads 'Pregnant' in black lettering on a digital screen, as if the words somehow make it more real because honestly, nothing feels different.
+Six tests lined neatly in front of them – two lines, blue lines, pink lines, plus signs and one smiley face – but Jeff can't stop staring at the one that reads 'Pregnant' in black lettering on a digital screen, as if the word somehow makes it more real because honestly, nothing feels different.

 He's stared at it so long he can see the word lighted behind closed eyes, every time he blinks.